Alan Mair: Career

 After a five-year spell in the fashion world Mair was drawn back to the music business.
 He joined the Al Matthews Band. who had a couple of hit records.
 When The Al Matthews band split, Mair answered an advert in Melody Maker and went for an audition with Roger Chapman’s band “Streetwalkers” at Mano’s Studios in Lots Road.
 During a break he wandered into the studio next door and found himself watching The Only Ones rehearse.
-On leaving the studio Mike Kellie enquired who Alan was and found out he was a bass player.
+On leaving the studio Mike Kellie enquired who Mair was and found out he was a bass player.
 Without hearing him play Kellie said he felt a spiritual connection and that he was the bass player they were looking for.
 He joined The Only Ones in August 1976.
-They signed to CBS and recorded 3 studio albums, of which their first album “The Only Ones and “Even Serpents Shine” received critical acclaim.
+They signed to CBS and recorded three studio albums, of which their first album The Only Ones and Even Serpents Shine received critical acclaim.
 The Only Ones included lead vocalist Peter Perrett, guitarist John Perry and drummer and ex-Spooky Tooth member Mike Kellie.
 Their first single, "Lovers of Today", was self-released on the Vengeance record label, and a year later they signed to CBS.
 Their next single "Another Girl, Another Planet" became the band's best-known song.
-The band released The Only Ones in 1978, which was well received.
+The band released The Only Ones in 1978.
 The next year they released Even Serpents Shine, and a year later, they released their final studio album, Baby's Got a Gun.
 In the summer of 1980, they supported the Who on their tour of the United States.
 In 1982, the band officially disbanded.
 In subsequent years, The Only Ones gained a cult following, and compilation albums now outnumber their official studio albums.